burnseyeview/Last-of-the-q/README.md

 1. **Divine Sovereignty:**
-   - Al-Hadid (57): Iron: mphasizes God's knowledge and power.
+   - Al-Hadid (57): Iron: Emphasizes God's knowledge and power.
    - Al-Hashr (59): The Exile: Focuses on God's attributes and the consequences of opposing His guidance.
    - Al-Mulk (67): sovereignty, Kingdom: Discusses God's dominion over all creation.
    - Al-Ikhlas (112):the purity: A declaration of God's oneness.